-For nearly three-quarters of William & Mary undergraduates, the College’s historic, 1,200-acre campus is home for all four years.
+For nearly three-quarters of our undergraduates, William & Mary's historic, 1,200-acre campus is home for all four years.
 With that in mind, W&M has spared no expense to provide comfortable, well-equipped housing facilities for everyone.

 - All residence halls have wireless high speed Internet access, cable TV, phone jacks and Ethernet connections in each room.

-- Freshmen live in one of 7 coed residence halls, all with study lounges, common hangout areas, and laundry facilities, and most with shared kitchens and even pool and foosball tables.
-Upperclassmen have tons of housing options, including singles/doubles/triples, on-campus apartments with kitchens, roomy seven-person lodges with kitchens or on-campus fraternity and sorority housing.
+- Freshmen live in one of 14 coed residence halls, all with study lounges, social areas, laundry facilities, shared kitchens and many with ping pong, pool and Foosball tables.

 - Jamestown North and South include awesome amenities like in-room controls for heating and air-conditioning, kitchens and lounges on every floor, soundproof practice rooms, reading rooms and a game room.